michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 G>    The referee declares that Cerise successfully kicks the door in.
 G> 2.
 Cerise is chasing a fleeing bandit who has slipped into the building and barred the door behind him to buy himself more time to escape.
 G>    In this scenario not only can Cerise fail to kick in the door but each failed attempt gives the fleeing bandit more time to escape.
-G>    The referee decides that a test is required and directs Cerise to test against her BOD, adding any relevant bonuses she may have.
+G>    The referee decides that a test is required and directs Cerise to test against her Bone, adding any relevant bonuses she may have.
 G> 3.
 Cerise is locked into a steel vault and needs to escape.
 G>    In this scenario failure to kick open the door means that Cerise remains locked in the vault.
 G>    However, the referee notes that the vault door is nearly a foot thick and that Cerise's stated approach - kicking down the door - is simply impossible.